MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 Device control for MDE provides finer grain access control to a subset of USB devices.
 Device control can only restrict access to Windows Portal Devices, Removable Media, CD/DVDs and Printers.

 > [!NOTE]
-> Removable Media is different than all USBs.
-Not **all** USB devices are removable media.
-In order to be considered removable media and therefore in scope of MDE device control,  the device **must** create a disk (e.g.  E: ) in Windows.
+> On Windows, the term *removable media devices* does not mean any USB device.
+Not **all** USB devices are *removable media devices*.
+In order to be considered a *removable media device* and therefore in scope of MDE device control, the device **must** create a disk (e.g.  E: ) in Windows.
 Device control can restrict access to the device and files on that device by defining policies.

+> [!IMPORTANT]
+> Some devices create multiple entries in the Windows device manager (for example a, removable media device and a Windows portable device).
+In order for the device to function properly make sure to grant access for **all** **entries** associated with the physical device.
 If a policy is configured with an audit entry, then an event will appear in Advanced Hunting with an *ActionType* of *RemovableStoragePolicyTriggered*

-> [!NOTE]
-> To prevent copying of files to USB based on file sensitivity use [Endpoint DLP](/purview/endpoint-dlp-learn-about)

 ```kusto
 DeviceEvents